 SMTP Long Lines

 The SMTP specification provides the protocol for how email is transferred between MTAs.
-One specification within this standard is that lines SHOULD exceed 80 characters (78 plus the carriage-return and line-feed) and MUST NOT exceed 1000 characters (998 plus the carriage-return and line-feed).
+One specification within this standard is that lines SHOULD NOT exceed 80 characters (78 plus the carriage-return and line-feed) and MUST NOT exceed 1000 characters (998 plus the carriage-return and line-feed).

 MailCleaner's MTA, Exim, has historically ignored lines that were too long.
 However, in version 4.95, enforcement of long lines was enabled without much fanfare leading to some troubles when we initially upgraded from 4.94.2 to 4.96.